 - Replace (half or all of) the dressing with this creamy avocado chutney in chana salad or chana dal salad.

-- Tastes great with tandoori chicken or tandoori cauliflower.
+- Pairs well with tandoori chicken, chicken tikka, prawn tikka or tandoori pomfret.

-- Serve with coconut cauliflower rice for a low carb vegan meal.
+- Serve it with coconut cauliflower rice for a vegan keto dinner.

-- Spread on your toast or as a sauce for wraps.
+- Spread on your toast or as a sauce for wraps like paneer kathi rolls for added flavor.

 - Dip vegetable sticks or chips in this creamy sauce for a QUICK VEGAN SNACK.